-If you sustained injuries while performing your job duties on a construction site, contact Brach Eichler Trial Lawyers immediately.
+If you sustained injuries while performing your job duties in a construction accident, contact Brach Eichler Injury Lawyers immediately.
 You might qualify for benefits through your employer’s workers’ compensation insurance.
 Filing a claim can be a confusing and overwhelming process.
 It isn’t something you should handle alone.

-When you’re applying for workers’ compensation benefits, you have to comply with deadlines, fill out paperwork, and ensure the insurance company pays the money they owe you.
+When applying for workers’ compensation benefits, you must comply with deadlines, fill out paperwork, and ensure the insurance company pays the money they owe you.
 Unfortunately, many insurance companies don’t play by the rules.
-They could unfairly deny your claim, leaving you with expensive medical bills that you can’t afford.
-At Brach Eichler Trial Lawyers, our main objective is to ensure the insurance company treats you fairly and provides the maximum benefits you deserve.
+They could unfairly deny your claim, leaving you with expensive medical bills you can’t afford.
+At Brach Eichler Injury Lawyers, our main objective is to ensure the insurance company treats you fairly and provides the maximum benefits you deserve.

-Our Jersey City construction accident lawyers understand the dangers you face on the job every day.
+Our Jersey City construction accident lawyers understand the daily dangers you face on the job.
 You’re working with heavy machinery, power tools, and toxic chemicals.
 When you get hurt, you might require time off from work to recover, which means you’re not receiving your usual wages.
-You can depend on us to protect your rights throughout the legal process, so you receive the workers’ compensation payments you need to heal your injuries and move forward with your life.
+You can depend on us to protect your rights throughout the legal process so you receive the workers’ compensation payments you need to heal your injuries and move forward with your life.
 Call us at (201) 583-5765 today for a free consultation.

 What Are the Causes of Construction Accidents?

 Workers in the construction industry are at risk every time they’re on the clock.
 They could fall from scaffolding, become trapped under heavy equipment, or suffer exposure to toxic chemicals.
-They perform tasks every day that put them in harm’s way and could result in serious injury or death.
+They perform daily tasks that put them in harm’s way and could result in serious injury or death.

 The most common causes of construction accidents include: